godaddy/split-node-serializer/README.md

 The poller emits an `error` event on errors from the Split.io API.

-#### getSerializedData
+#### generateSerializedDataScript

-`getSerializedData` will read the latest data from the cache and return a script that adds serialized data to the `window.__splitCachePreload` object.
+`generateSerializedDataScript` will read the latest data from the cache and return a script that adds serialized data to the `window.__splitCachePreload` object.
 The serialized data will be used to determine cohort allocations.